 Phase II introduced SPS Timekeeping and Absence Management in Workday.
 Phase II launched May 25, 2016.

-The SPS project is a key initiative for the Secretary of the Department of Budget and Management (DBM), David R. Brinkley, and David Garcia, the Chief Information Officer and Secretary of the Department of Information Technology (DolT), who are the Executive Sponsors for the Project.
+The SPS project is a key initiative for the Secretary of the Department of Budget and Management (DBM), David R. Brinkley, and Michael Leahy, the Secretary of the Department of Information Technology (DolT), who are the Executive Sponsors for the Project.
 The Business Process owner for this Project is Cindy Kollner, the Executive Director of DBM OPSB.

 45 Calvert Street, Annapolis, MD 21401